-- ascertain whether activities are in progress as per schedule and the timelines are being met; - ensure that the standards of living of PAPs are restored or improved; - assess whether the compensation measures are sufficient;

-- identify any potential issues; and - identify methods to mitigate any identified issues.
+- ascertain whether activities are in progress as per schedule and the timelines are being met; - ensure that the standards of living of PAPs are restored or improved (e.g. do the workers earn the same salary as during the pre-project conditions); - assess whether the compensation measures are sufficient; - identify any potential issues; and - identify methods to mitigate any identified issues - oversee/monitor land-access or acquisition carried out by contractor(s).